 For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

 What is the minimum share of investments in transitional and enabling activities?

 No minimum share of investments in transitional and/or enabling activities has been fixed.
 However, Candriam's ESG research and analysis framework includes an assessment of transitional and/or enabling activities and how they contribute to sustainable objectives.